EdSquire/Project-One/README.md

 Project Objective

-Perform an exploratory analysis of Instacart Data to derive insight about customer purchasing behaviors
+Perform an exploratory analysis of Instacart Data to derive insights about customer purchasing behaviors.